lucyajiang/twitter/README.md

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen
+- [x] User sees app icon in home screen and styled launch screen
-- [ ] User can sign in using OAuth login flow
+- [x] User can sign in using OAuth login flow
-- [ ] User can Logout
+- [x] User can log out
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
-- [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-- [ ] User can pull to refresh.
+- [x] User can pull to refresh.
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
+- [x] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-- [ ] User can compose a new tweet by tapping on a compose button.
+- [x] User can compose a new tweet by tapping on a compose button.
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [x] Using AutoLayout, the Tweet cell should adjust its layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.

 The following **optional** features are implemented: